ory/docs/docs/oathkeeper/pipeline/authz.md

 ```

 The `subject` field configures the subject that passes to the ORY Keto endpoint.
-If `subject` is not specified it will default to
+If `subject` isn't specified it will default to
 `AuthenticationSession.Subject`.

 For more details about supported Go template substitution, see.